 Assembly Bill 546 also authorized OPR to provide guidance on energy storage permitting for local governments.

-OPR will publish the final guide on this website by 2020.
+OPR will publish the final guide on this website.

 Senate Bill 246 (Wieckowski, 2015) created the Integrated Climate Adaptation and Resiliency Program (ICARP) within OPR, to promote greater climate resilience and adaptation actions throughout the state and to support local and regional resilience and adaptation actions.
 One main component of ICARP is the State Adaptation Clearinghouse, which includes, a multitude of adaptation and resilience resources relevant to the energy sector.
 The State Adaptation Clearinghouse features a searchable database organized by topic, type, region, and climate impact.
 Many resources are relevant to local governments seeking to partner with utilities in order to provide energy security, reduce energy demand, improve system reliability, and prepare for the effects of climate change.